OferE/bit2c/Readme.md

 });
 ```

-This is an example for accessing the private API
+This is an example of accessing the private API
 ```javascript
 var bit2c = require('./lib/bit2c'),
    // the key and secret are taken from your bitc account: